 About Dynamic Payout

 Dynamic Payout is a solution platform that controls the distribution of funds using flexible, customized instructions defined by the developer.
 The solution provides a closed-loop transaction life cycle from payment to payout.

-Dynamic Payout funds sub-merchants via the ACH network or Debit rails in the U.S., or the Canadian EFT network.
-With Dynamic Payout, sub-merchants are boarded under the Payment Facilitator hierarchy and payment transactions are sent to Worldpay.
+Dynamic Payout funds Payment Facilitators’ sub-merchants via the ACH network or Debit rails in the U.S., or the Canadian EFT network.
+With Dynamic Payout, Payment Facilitator sub-merchants are boarded under the Payment Facilitator hierarchy, and U.S. payment transactions they process are sent to Worldpay from FIS.
 Rather than funds being directly settled to the Payment Facilitator’s sub-merchants for the full previous business day activity amount, funds from settled transactions processed by U.S. sub-merchants accumulate in an FBO (For Benefit Of) account owned by RealNet Payments LLC (RNPLLC) and set up by Worldpay.
 For Canadian sub-merchants, settled transactions accumulate in an FBO account owned by Peoples Bank of Canada.

-Developers distribute funds to sub-merchants by submitting a Batch file or calling an API containing Funds Transfer Instructions.
-Instructions are based upon payout agreements between Payment Facilitator and their sub-merchants (daily, weekly, monthly, etc.).
-Worldpay processes the instructions and moves the funds from the holding account to the sub-merchants.
+Payment Facilitators distribute funds to sub-merchants by submitting a Batch file or calling an API containing Funds Transfer Instructions.
+Instructions are based upon payout agreements between Payment Facilitators and their sub-merchants (daily, weekly, monthly, etc.).
+Worldpay processes the instructions and RNPLLC moves the funds from the FBO Settlement Account to the sub-merchants.
 Funding can take place as early as the next day after settlement, and within minutes of sending in the instruction.

 The structure of Dynamic Payout Funding Instructions via Online transactions is identical to the Batch version, except the parent is

 cnpOnlineRequest element includes an attribute,